Glitchpix/RayTraceWeekends/README.md

 # RayTraceWeekends
-Code based on following the popular "Ray Tracing in One Weekend" book series
+Code based on following the popular *"Ray Tracing in One Weekend"* book series by *Peter Shirley, Trevor David Black, Steve Hollasch*.
+More information about the book series can be found at https://raytracing.github.io/